SrivastavaHarsh/Image_Classification/README.md

 # Descriptors used :
-  For shape : Hu Moments
+  For shape : Hu Moments\n
-  For texture : Local Binary Groups
+  For texture : Local Binary Groups\n
-  For colour : Color Histogram
+  For colour : Color Histogram\n

   The features extacted from the individual descriptors are simply added together to get the feature vector for an image.